PWN-Term/pwn-term.github.io/blog/developers/devs.md

 * Where and what have they done

 ### ImKiva / @Imkiva
-* For base app called Neo-Term
+* Terminal base: App called Neo-Term
+* Packages

 ### Andrax
 * For some reused code: Lost in un-authored commit